adriennebrady/TrackIt/Sprint4.md

   *  Fixed unit test for manual deletion of recently deleted items
   *  Changed recently deleted to include 'location' and 'Count' to help when restoring a recently deleted item
 * Israel Solano
-  *  Created manual deletion of recently deleted items after 30 days
+  *  Created manual deletion of recently deleted items
-  *  Created Unit test for manual deletion of recently deleted items after 30 days
+  *  Created Unit test for manual deletion of recently deleted items
+  *  Split InventoryGet into ItemGet and ContainerGet
+  *  Fix Get handler for recently deleted items
+  *  Update unittests
+  *  Update handler for getting container name that recursively adds parent containers to path
+  *  Optimize invdelete, invput, and invpost handlers with switches (and put tests)
+  *  Created a handler for getting the user's tree of containers
+  *  Created a function that returns the children inside a container
+  *  Created a unit test for getChildren
 <p>&nbsp;</p>

 ## List frontend unit and Cypress tests